HPV, Pre-cancerous Cells, and Me

 February 23rd, 2009

-I think most of us agree that the purpose parenting and teaching is to communicate to our children the risks they will have to deal with once they leave the walls of home or school and set them up to make the best decisions when it comes to these risks.
-We certainly exert more control over theirs lives when children are younger; no one is going to let a toddler cross the road by himself but as children grow, we impart on them more responsibility regarding life’s risks and trust that we have reared a child or a generation of children who will choose the best course of action for them.
+I think most of us agree that the purpose of parenting and teaching is to communicate to our children the risks they will have to deal with once they leave the walls of home or school and set them up to make the best decisions regarding these risks.
+We exert more control over their lives when children are younger; no one is going to let a toddler cross the road by himself, but as children grow, we impart on them more responsibility regarding life’s risks and trust that we have reared a child or a generation of children who will choose the best course of action for them.
 Notice, I don’t say “right” because what is right for one individual may not be for another.

 But if we don’t teach them and they race to the sack with the first person who is open to advances, they may not know to use condoms to protect from STDs and prevent pregnancy.
 How many know someone who thinks “pulling out” is an effective form of birth control?
-Or who wonder if you can get pregnant from oral sex?
-Or who think that you cannot get pregnant while a female has her period?
-How many people are aware that condoms don’t protect against all STDs, should only be worn for 30 minutes at a time, should have room at the tip for semen to accumulate and should never be worn doubled up?
+Or who wonders if you can get pregnant from oral sex?
+Or who thinks that you cannot get pregnant while a female has her period?
+How many people are aware that condoms don’t protect against all STDs, should only be worn for 30 minutes at a time, should have room at the tip for semen to accumulate, and should never be worn doubled up?
 Not everyone and that is a problem.

 There is no need to drill into youth that “Sex is bad!
 Sex is bad!
 Sex is bad!
 Don’t talk about it.”
 However, there is every need to explain that the best sex can be physically and emotionally fulfilling by knowing the risks and preparing for the consequences.
 And that is no different from every other lesson we teach at home or school.